-Western scholars have long known that a large percentage of the koran was constructed from the stories of heretical Christian sects; passages of The Seven Sleepers, Mariam and the Virgin Mary, Childhood of Jesus, The heavenly Table, The Paraclete, The Balance and Abraham’s Ascent to Heaven are examples of heretical Christian material in the koran.
+Western scholars have long known that a large percentage of the Koran was constructed from the stories of heretical Christian sects; passages of The Seven Sleepers, Mariam and the Virgin Mary, Childhood of Jesus, The Heavenly Table, The Paraclete, The Balance and Abraham’s Ascent to Heaven are examples of heretical Christian material in the Koran.
 But now scholars are even finding they have Syriac and Arabic copies of this heretical material that pre-date the Quran.
-What format was this material in? the same used in the previous centuries in synagogue and church worship – a mix of lectionary recitations and liturgical chant.
-The poetry which today’s Muslims claim is proof of divine inspiration (and it is the ONLY proof they can offer) was around long before Mohammed heard it from the angel. the Arabic word quran comes from a Syriac loan word for lectionary.
+What format was this material in?
+It’s in the same format used in the prior centuries in synagogue and church worship – a mix of lectionary recitations and liturgical chant.
+The poetry which today’s Muslims claim is proof of divine inspiration (and it is the ONLY proof they can offer) was around long before Mohammed heard it from the angel.
+The Arabic word quran comes from a Syriac loan word for lectionary.

 Where is the evidence of what scholars have found?
 Well, it is published in books of course, like the ones below.
 Here is a selection of recent academic publications that question the official narratives of Muhammad’s life and the early rise of the Saracen empire.

 UPDATE: While this knowledge had previously been limited to academic print, in June 2020, Yasir Qadi, a self confessed “idiot” according to his own words in this youtube video, has introduced what was only accessible to scholarship to an illiterate audience.
-It’s now common knowledge, the standard narrative has holes in it.
+It’s now common knowledge that “the standard narrative has holes in it”.

 In the Hot Seat Muḥammad Hijāb Interviews Dr. Yasir Qadhi